AravProjs/Credit-Card-Default---Machine-Learning/README.md

 All models tested are valid options for this dataset, but the **Histogram Gradient Boosting Classifier (HistGB)** stands out as the overall winner.

 ### Further Improvements
+I could've maybe did a bit more to the imputation, changing it to average or even removing examples since it's a large dataset.
+I could've also changed the evaluation metric to f-1 or recall for better catching defaulting users.